A “Dignity Gap”

 Maybe all those “celebrations of diversity,” all those trainings where we learn to be nice to an Other, all those panel discussions at professional meetings, all the work done by so many different kinds of nonprofit and community organizations working to restore some measure of dignity and to celebrate steps towards self-empowerment, all those efforts to help more informed and well-meaning conversations along, all those petitions that we either signed or implicitly supported or at least knew about — maybe all of those are having a cumulative effect.

-Maybe the Charleston massacre shocked so many sensibilities that the leading elected officials and even state Governors was compelled to heed and even get in front of a call to take down that flag.
+Maybe the Charleston massacre shocked so many sensibilities that the leading elected officials and even state Governors were compelled to heed and even get in front of a call to take down that flag.